Echtzeitsysteme/Re.actionFramework/README.md

 3. Create all necessary models by running the corresponding `.genmodel`-workflows.
 These include:
     * `org.reaction.intermediatemodel -> model -> IntermediateModel.genmodel`
     * `org.reaction.reactionmodel -> model -> ReactionModel.genmodel`
-Open all of them in the editor.
-There, right-click the top-level item and choose `Generate Model Code`.
-Do so for both of them.
+    * Open both of them in the editor, right-click the top-level item and choose `Generate Model Code`
 5. Done!
 You're ready to go!

 ## How to Use